YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

  ![BB](https://azurlane.koumakan.jp/w/images/8/8a/KirishimaChibi.png "Kirishima") - **[IJN Kirishima](https://azurlane.koumakan.jp/Kirishima)**
 * Skill:
   * 60% chance upon Main Gun fire, launch a semi-aimed Sanshikidan barrage (8 shells in two waves of four, heading towards the nearest enemies); also, deal +15% damage to BB.
+    * The 128 SANSHIKIDAN FRAGMENTS deal 20 bdmg with 125/110/90 mods.
+Their damage is modified by 150% of the unit's FP and a 110% Efficiency.

 * Desc:
 >(PvE) Airstrike murderer extraordinaire thanks to her barrage, accomplished fireboat slayer owing to her CL guns on a BC frame, and even gets an edge against the most threatening enemies you can face later on.